devans10/terraform-provider-flash/README.md

 ```

 To run acceptance tests, run `make testacc`.
-Volumes created during the acceptance tests are not eradicated.
+Volumes and Protection Groups created during the acceptance tests are not eradicated.

 ```sh
 $ make testacc